Speech on Global Warming

 Chlorofluorocarbons (CFCs): synthetic compounds entirely of industrial origin used in a number of applications most notably: air conditioning units that depleted the ozone layer are now being phased out worldwide.
 However, they were replaced with hydrofluorocarbons in the ’80s which have a staggeringly high green house warming effect.
 Nature Science Journal claimed HCFC’s and CFC’s were ‘mainly to blame for up to half of the warming and sea-ice loss of the Arctic during the period between 1955 and 2005’.
 In 2016 almost 200 nations agreed to an amendment of the Montreal Protocol that will see the emissions of hydrofluorocarbons (HFCs) used in fridges, aerosols air conditioning units and phased out.
 The problem is that it will be expensive to phase out these chemicals.
 China, by far the largest emitter has pledged to cut their use to 25% by 2045 which is far too slowly for many environmentalists who argue we are failing to meet the challenge of the Paris Accord, namely by keeping temperature rise targets to no more of an increase of 1.5%.

-See Also: Speech on Fear
+See Also: Speech on HIV AIDS

 The largest concern of rising temperatures is the melting of Earth’s ice from Greenland to Antarctica.
 Melting ice pushes up sea levels and though in the past sea levels have not risen by seemingly much that is changing.
 Ice is being lost from Greenland seven times faster than it was in the 1990s, and the scale and speed of ice loss is much higher than was predicted according to the comprehensive studies of global climate science by the Intergovernmental Panel on Climate Change.
 The Patagonia glaciers intersecting Chili and Argentina tell a familiar story.
 Antarctica follows the same path.